Register to Vote

 - At least 16 years of age (You must be at least 18 years of age to vote.)

-- A convicted felon still in prison.
+- You are a convicted felon still in prison.
 Once out of prison, you can restore your right to vote by either notifying your local board of canvassers in writing or by submitting a new voter registration form.

 Choose how to register to vote:

-Secretary of State Nellie M. Gorbea worked to pass Automatic Voter Registration (AVR) in 2017.
-This means that, if eligible, you will automatically be registered to vote when you interact with the DMV.
+Secretary of State Nellie M. Gorbea worked to pass Automated Voter Registration (AVR) in 2017.
+This means that, if eligible, you will automatically be registered to vote when you interact with the Division of Motor Vehicle (DMV).

 If you do not interact with the DMV, you will still need to register to vote using the options below.